ecotte/Fabric-Monitoring-RTI/README.md

 The following Fabric items are deployed and used:
 - Eventstreams:
-   - CapacityUtilizationEvents
-      - For the RTH Capacity Events
    - GatewayMonitoringHeartbeat
       - To receive the gateway heartbeat
    - GatewayMonitoringReports